 Using Thermomix to facilitate a raw food diet of living enzymes.

-Mock rice is a quick and easy trick for turning regular fare into healthier meals.
-Using the reverse power of Thermomix we get one quarter the calories of regular rice, more protein, and a lower glycemic load.
-Surprise yourself with the feel-good food of 2012!
+Cauliflower rice (mock rice) is a quick and easy trick for turning regular fare into healthier meals.
+Using the reverse power of Thermomix gives a fraction of the calories of regular rice, more protein, and a lower glycemic load.
+Surprise yourself with this new feel-good food!

 Wow — look what’s just popped up on Youtube: a video of Quirky Jo making raw cashew cream!
 (And there’s a bonus link to one more video…)